 As such, it may be wise to invest in a basic water heater for the tank, unless you happen to live in an especially warm climate.
 Be careful not to place your fish’s tank in direct sunlight, as this could cause the water to overheat, and can also result in an algae bloom.

 Celestial eye goldfish are peaceful, sociable fish, but you’re limited as to which other fish you can house them with due to their poor eyesight and less than stellar swimming skills.

 If you keep them with fast-moving fish or fish that compete strongly for food, it’s likely your celestial eye goldfish will end up malnourished due to not getting their fair share.

-Ideally, you should keep them just with other celestial eyes, but they can do well with other slow-moving goldfish with some kind of handicap, such as bubble eye or lionhead goldfish.
+Ideally, you should keep them only with others of their own kind, but they can do well with other slow-moving goldfish with some kind of handicap, such as bubble eye or lionhead goldfish.

-Video: A Close Look at the Celestial Eye Goldfish
+Video: A Look at the Celestial Eye Goldfish

-Check out the video below to see some celestial eye goldfish in action.
+Check out the video below to see some some of these beautiful fish in action.

 While we don’t necessarily condone the kind of extreme selective breeding that results in goldfish like the celestial eye, who have trouble with their eyesight and other health issues, there is something undeniably adorable about these little fish.

-If you choose to keep celestial eye goldfish, make sure you’re aware of their limitations an know how to keep them fit and healthy.
+If you do choose to keep them, make sure you’re aware of their limitations an know how to keep them fit and healthy.

 Happy fish keeping!